When your child is a struggling learner, it can be scary.

 In the ups and downs of the daily grind, we sometimes get so focused on teaching and “improving” our kids that we forget to encourage them.
 The first nine tips are all built into the All About Reading and All About Spelling programs, but putting the power of encouraging words to work in your homeschool is all up to you!

 For many people, using encouraging words doesn’t always come naturally, so we created a way to help moms and dads remember how important it is.
-Be sure to visit our blog post on Encouraging Words and download the free poster as a reminder.
+Be sure to visit our blog post on 7 Ways to Be the Teacher Your Child Needs and download the free poster as a reminder.

 Teaching a struggling learner can be difficult, but the tips above can help make it a lot easier—and I know that from experience.
 Just take it one day at a time.
 Before you know it, your struggling learner will be doing things in life that you never dreamed were possible!